tskit-dev/tutorials/_sources/what_is.md

 Because a tree sequence is built on a set of small branch changes along the chromosome, statistical calculations can often be updated incrementally as we move along the genome, without having to perform the calculation *de novo* on each tree.
-Using {program}`tskit`, the tree sequence toolkit, can result in speed-ups of many orders of magnitude when perfoming calculations on large datasets, as in this example of calculating [Tajima's D](https://en.wikipedia.org/wiki/Tajima%27s_D) (from [here](https://www.genetics.org/content/215/3/779#F9)):
+Using tree sequences can result in speed-ups of many orders of magnitude when perfoming calculations on large datasets, as in this example of calculating [Tajima's D](https://en.wikipedia.org/wiki/Tajima%27s_D) (from [here](https://www.genetics.org/content/215/3/779#F9)):